-Similar classes were dominant in the two intertidal habitats, although malacostacans (crustaceans) were substantially more dominant on the central bank than the northern bank (Figure 6).
+Similar classes were dominant in the two intertidal habitats, although gastropods (snails) were substantially more dominant on the northern bank than the central bank (Figure 6), while polychaetes (bristle worms) and bivalves dominated the northern bank.

 Figure 6: Percentage abundance of various macrofaunal classes in communities on the central bank and northern bank.